Cora Miao

-Cora Miao (缪骞人 (繆騫人, Miào Qiānrén, Miu6 Hin1jan4); born 21 August 1958) is a Hong Kong actress.
+Cora Miao (繆騫人 (缪骞人, Miu6 Hin1jan4, Miào Qiānrén); born 21 August 1958) is a Hong Kong actress.
 She was nominated for four Hong Kong Film Awards and four Golden Horse Awards, winning once.

 Miao was born in Shanghai, China, and later studied in the United States, where she graduated before returning to Hong Kong.
 In 1976, she won the Miss Photogenic title at the Miss Hong Kong Pageant.
 She began her acting career the following year and became known for her performances in films such as The Story of Woo Viet and Women.

 She is married to film director Wayne Wang.